aarhusdavid/CPSC_354_Blog/2nd_entry.md

 ## Discrete vs Programming Languages

 When we first started discussion in class I quickly saw correlation<br/>
-between discrete mathematics and programming languagess.In discrete we  began by <br/>
+between discrete mathematics and programming languagess.For the readers <br/>
+that don't know what Discrete mathematics is, according to Google, <br/>
+"It is the study of mathematical structures that are countable or otherwise <br/>
+distinct and separable.
+Examples of structures that are discrete are <br/>
+combinations, graphs, and logical statements.
+Discrete structures can be <br/>
+finite or infinite.

-simplfying the simplest operations in math including counting <br/>
+In discrete we  began by simplfying the simplest operations in math including counting <br/>

 ### Successor Math